-There are two counters to that line of thought, which in fact is not an unusual line of thought if one substitutes "university president" for "wry observer" in the previous paragraph.
-One answer is that buildings are of importance as places, quite aside from their significance as symbols.
-The other answer, an empirical answer, is that the typical law building is in worse condition than the alumnus who returns to his law school for a summer bar association meeting supposes.
-Under either response, buildings are vital to the intellectual analysis Dr. Redmount explores, the simulated clinical regimen Professors Anderson and Catz describe, to the teaching devices Professor Shreve has developed.
-The ABA can defend its pressure for better buildings without allusion to symbol and professional status; the issues of place, and the Association's record on those issues, can be discussed in terms of the physical needs of students, law school community needs, and conditions for learning.
+worse condition than the alumnus who returns to his law school for a summer bar-association meeting supposes.
+Under either response, buildings are vital to intellectual analysis, clinical experience, and good teaching.
+The ABA can defend its pressure for better buildings without allusion to symbol and professional status; the issues of place, and the Association's record on those issues, can be discussed in terms of the physical needs of students, law-school community needs, and conditions for learning.

 Physical needs of students are elementary-security, a place that is warm when it is cold outside, cool when it is warm outside, and dry when it is wet.
-No one can pay attention to learning if he is consciously uncomfortable or afraid of assault or theft.13 No one can learn until he can see, hear, be heard, find enough isolation to think, and have a place
+No one can pay attention to learning if he is consciously uncomfortable or afraid of assault or theft.8 No one can learn until he can see, hear, be heard, find enough isolation to think, and have a place where he can talk with his teachers and fellow students.
+At any one time the ABA has in its toils two dozen schools that do not provide these basic physical needs.